Summer Team Impact Projects

 Summer Team Impact Projects tackle global questions and challenges within all three focus areas of Mason impact.
-Faculty present a question to a team of undergraduate students who work throughout the summer to create a solution and then present their findings, their action plan, or their prototype to the Mason community.
+Faculty present a question to a team of undergraduate students who work throughout the summer to create a solution and then present their findings, their action plan, or their prototype to the George Mason community.

 For Faculty and Staff